Skip to content

 Contributing

 We welcome contributions to Amazon S3 Connector for PyTorch.
-Please see CONTRIBUTING For more information on how to report bugs or submit pull requests.
+Please see CONTRIBUTING for more information on how to report bugs or submit pull requests.

 Development